EivindArvesen/react-workshop/exercise-3/README.md

 ## In this exercise you will learn to:

-- Create React components using pure functions or pure components.
+- Create React components using function components.
 - Use Prop Types to be explicit about what data types and shape your component is expecting as _props_.

 ## Reminder: Todo app spec